Soleedus/debian-i3gaps/README.md

 #### Installation:

 1. Head over to Debian website, download netinst Stretch ISO, create bootable USB, install Debian without any desktop environment (https://www.debian.org/CD/netinst/).

+Tip: (If you don't specify root password you will be able to use sudo out of the box, otherwise you will have to install sudo and add your user to sudo group).

 2. Login with your credentials, and run these commands:
 ```
 git clone https://github.com/DebianFanboy/debian-i3gaps-from-scratch.git